 The Police and Crime Commissioner is subject also to the provisions of the Data Protection Act 1998 that requires organisations to register with the Information Commissioner’s Office (ICO) details about the processing of personal information they hold.
 An appropriate entry has been registered with the ICO (www.ico.gov.uk).

 Suffolk Constabulary has in place policies and procedures to ensure the integrity, confidentiality and availability of information.
 These apply also to the Office of the Police and Crime Commissioner.
 The Information Security Policy and associated policies communicate to all officers and staff that information is a valuable asset and that everyone is responsible and accountable for its protection.

 The Office of the Police and Crime Commissioner has procedures in place for correspondence and records management, including the retention and disposal of information:

-Review, Retention and Disposal of Non-Crime Related Information and Schedule (PDF, 752KB)
+Review Retention and Disposal of Crime and Non-Crime Related Information – Schedule (PDF, 578KB)

 11 December 2018

 8 March 2019

 22 March 2019